defold/doc/docs/en/manuals/extensions.md

 ## A simple example extension

 Let's build a very simple extension.
-First, we create a new root folder *myextension* and add a file *ext.manifest* containing the name of the extension:
+First, we create a new root folder *myextension* and add a file *ext.manifest* containing the name of the extension "MyExtension".
+Note that the name is a C++ symbol and must match the first argument to `DM_DECLARE_EXTENSION` (see below).

 ![Manifest](images/extensions/manifest.png)